ywf313/derain/README.txt

 2. for test:

    We have offered test.py and pre-trained model  for test.
-We selected 100 clear images from BSDS500 to synthesize a test dataset using Photoshop, denoted as Rain100.
-This dataset contains heavy and light rain with different streak directions.

    You can just use 'python test.py' with GPU/CPU, you can obtain your results in /data/result.